guomingtang/guomingtang.github.io/index.md

 ### <img src="../img/news.png" height="40px"> News

+- Apr.
+2025: **ZSMerge**, our work on zero-shot KV Cache Compression for LLMs, is now available on <a href="https://arxiv.org/abs/2503.10714" target="_blank">arXiv</a> and open-sourced on <a href="https://github.com/SusCom-Lab/ZSMerge" target="_blank">GitHub</a>.
+- Mar.
+2025: **GreenFL** and **SAGkit** got accepted to ICDCS'25 and ICDCSW'25, respectively.
+- Mar.
+2025: Three papers got accepted to IEEE TIFS, TGCN and TVT, respectively.
 - Nov.
 2024: Our paper on real-world NILM system deployment won the **Best Paper Award** of SustainCom'24.
 - Sept.
 2024: Our work on <a href="http://arxiv.org/abs/2409.14821" target="_blank">NILM systems</a> got accepted to SustainCom'24.
 - Jun.
 2024: Our work on <a href="https://dl.acm.org/doi/pdf/10.1145/3673038.3673080" target="_blank">low-carbon edge computing system</a> got accepted to ICPP'24.